emscripten-core/emsdk/README.md

 - `python`: Version 2.7.0 or above.
 - `java`: For running closure compiler (optional)

-The emsdk pre-compiled binaries are built aginst Ubuntu/Xenial 16.04 LTS and therefore depend on system libraries compatiable with versions of `glibc` and `libstdc++` present in that release.
+The emsdk pre-compiled binaries are built against Ubuntu/Xenial 16.04 LTS and therefore depend on system libraries compatible with versions of `glibc` and `libstdc++` present in that release.
 If your linux distribution is very old you may not be able to use the pre-compiled binaries packages.